 I started taking pictures when I was in high school in the 1960s.
 My brother gave me the same camera James Bond used to take pictures of secret documents.
-The camera worked great for Bond but not so hot for me.
+The camera worked great for Bond but not so well for me.
 The negatives were tiny and consequently the pictures were grainy.
 Forget about printing enlargements.

 In college, I used scholarship money to buy my first 35mm SLR camera.
 I was supposed to use the money to buy books but whoever gave me the money, it was so long ago I can’t remember who, gave me more that I needed.
 I used that camera for 20 years or more both for my personal use and for two jobs as a reporter, for the Times Argus in Barre, Vermont and the Black River Tribune in Ludlow, which has since closed.